 When I came out to check on things, I realized that the place settings at all 7 tables had been set incorrectly, with the silverware, cups, and napkins placed in the wrong spots.

 Fortunately, the person who had set the table went to work on something else in another room and I slipped in and quickly fixed all the place settings.
-I didn’t want 50 people showing up and thinking I had no idea which side the fork goes on.
+I didn’t want 50 people showing up and thinking I had no idea

 Then your children will never have someone following behind them rearranging their table-setting job.

 You have the fork on the left.
 It’s a wolf (see those sharp tine teeth?).
 It lives at the foot of the mountains.
 The napkin is the mountain.

 On the right side of the plate you have a shepherd and a sheep.
 The shepherd stands between the wolf and the sheep to protect it.
 The knife is the shepherd’s staff and the blade side points toward the wolf, since it’s the dangerous thing.

 The spoon is the helpless sheep and both the sheep and the shepherd gather near the watering hole, which is the glass.

 One life skill down, ten million to go.